vikingdata/articles/databases/postgresql/DOiNG/pg_inheritance.md

 ```

 Some things to note:
-* In Inserting into table3 ONLY inserted data into table2.
+* Inserting into table3 ONLY inserted data into table2.
-* Inserting into table2 ONLY inserted into table1.
+* Inserting into table2 ONLY inserted data into table1.
+* Field t2_1 is ONLY table2.

 * * *
 <a name=sc></a> Schema Change